bigcaicai90/demo/README.md

 Use Scrapy framework to crawling user comments for a jd product.
 Use ElasticSearch to search comments based on key words.

+## TODO:
+JD's anti crawler system blocks the huge amount requests to get comments.
+So I think I need to add a proxy.

 ## sample query